 5. If you wish to limit your search results to records with digitized copies, look for the Collection facet on the left-hand side of the page and, if Digitized Copies is listed, select to refine your results.

 At present, the PDF files contain scanned images only.
-They have not yet been OCRed (i.e. had the images converted to machine-readable text) and therefore you cannot search for words within them, nor cut and paste text from them.
+They have not been OCRed (i.e. had the images converted to machine-readable text) and therefore you cannot search for words within them, nor cut and paste text from them.
+Full-text searchable versions may be available from Google Books (http://books.google.com/books or http://books.google.co.uk/books ).

 Many of the books digitized are large, and the PDFs are correspondingly large.
 About 18% of them are currently more than 100MBs.
 On a fast network, such as that within the University of Oxford, this should not be a problem, with most files downloading in tens of seconds, and the largest in a minute or so.
 But you should be warned that with slow connections, the large files make take minutes, so please be patient.
 The Acrobat PDF Reader plugin used by many web browsers reports the size of a file immediately and then shows the progress of the download.

-If there are any difficulties viewing the PDF files from within your web browser, then you can always download them and save them on your computer for viewing later with a suitable PDF reader.
+Another option is to download the PDF and save it on your computer for viewing later with a suitable PDF reader.
 Adobe provides the free Acrobat Reader for most computer platforms at http://get.adobe.com/uk/reader/.

 We welcome your feedback, which we trust will help us improve this service.
 We also welcome your reports of any errors in the downloaded files, such as illegible or missing pages.
 We may not be able to supply corrected pages in the short term, but the information we collect will help us to plan for doing so in the future.
 Thank you for your feedback!